drcoccodrillus/custom-printer-app/README.md

 # custom-printer-app

-A dockerized printer application based on CUPS for Custom printers
+A dockerized printer application based on CUPS for Custom® printers

 ***